 Fermenting feed is not new.
 People have been doing it for a very long time.

-Back when we were still using chicken feed, we noticed that the animals here on the farm, livestock, and wildlife, were behaving in a way that indicated we were going to have a hard winter.
+Back when we were still using chicken feed, we noticed that the animals on the farm, both livestock and wildlife, were behaving in a way that indicated we would have a hard winter that year.
+As it got closer and we realized it was closing in, we decided to boost their immune systems by fermenting their feed.
+They loved it!
+They didn’t know they were getting a nutritional boost…or did they?

-- The feed is more nutritious as the nutrients are more readily available for their digestive systems.
-Especially in the winter when they need more nutrients to keep them warm.
+- Nutritional Boost: The feed is more nutritious as the nutrients are more readily available for their digestive systems.
+This is especially important in the winter when they need more nutrients to keep warm.

-- Helps them to eat all of the feed, especially the fine particles in the feed.
-Many feeds have nutrients mixed in with them and since they are fine particles, they will sometimes get missed by the birds.
-The fermenting process swells the grains and adheres the particles to the feed.
+- Complete Consumption: It helps them eat all the feed, including the fine particles that often get missed.
+Many feeds have nutrients mixed in with these fine particles, and the fermenting process swells the grains and adheres the particles to the feed, ensuring nothing goes to waste.

 Chickens Do Not Require Grains

-It’s true that offering them grain encourages them to grow quickly and to lay plenty of eggs, but there are those who don’t feed any grains at all and their chickens are healthy, happy, productive birds.
-Again, it comes down to you deciding what’s best for you and your way of life.
+While offering them grain encourages rapid growth and abundant egg production, some chicken keepers don’t feed any grains at all and still have healthy, happy, productive birds.
+Ultimately, it comes down to what works best for you and your way of life.

-Many people who do feed grain offer their flock a wide variety of things to eat.
-You know I free-range and that really saves on feed and supplements, but what if you can’t free range and you want to offer your birds a grain-free diet?
+Many people who feed grain offer their flock a wide variety of foods.
+You know I free-range, which really saves on feed and supplements.
+But what if you can’t free-range and you want to offer your birds a grain-free diet?

-Many who feed a grain-free diet offer their birds venison, beef, rabbit, worms, pork, and the like.
+- Meat and Protein Sources: Many who feed a grain-free diet offer their birds venison, beef, rabbit, worms, pork, etc.

-I would never feed my birds other birds – it just seems wrong to me and cannibalism is a whole different thing from being a omnivore.
-At least I think so.
+- Personal Preference: I never feed my birds other birds—it just seems wrong to me, and cannibalism is different from being an omnivore.
+But hey, that’s just me.

-My oldest son still doesn’t like the chickens too much.
-Since he was a little fellow he has said that “chickens are like little velociraptors and they would eat me if they could.”
+My oldest son still doesn’t like chickens too much.
+Since he was little, he has said that “chickens are like little velociraptors and they would eat me if they could.”
 Yes, if they were big enough, they probably would.
 Whew…scary thought.

-Don’t stress about the many options that are available.
+Don’t stress about the many options available.
 Choose what’s best for you and your lifestyle.

 I tried to leave a message on your article on mealworms, but it would not work.